 Ghana has a youth unemployment rate of approximately 25%.
-This is twice the rate of unemployment in the 24-44 age group and three times that of 45-64 age group.
-Only 11.5% of the labor force works in the formal sector with youth accounting for 14% of regular wage earners.
+This is twice the rate of unemployment in the 24-44 age group and three times that of the 45-64 age group.
+Only 11.5% of the labor force works in the formal sector, with youth accounting for 14% of regular wage earners.
 Employment opportunities are even scarcer in Northern Ghana where poor education rates (55% has never been to school) and unfavorable climatic conditions force young women to migrate to Accra and Kumasi to earn a living.
-With no education or other skills many young women migrants resort to working as head porters in transport stations and market centers.
+With no education or other skills, many young women migrants resort to working as head porters in transport stations and market centers.
 Many are unable to earn enough to secure safe accommodation and access to sanitary facilities.

-NEWIG was established in 2002 and remains one of the few organisations in Ghana focusing on advancing women’s rights and raising the status of women in the social, political and economic life of the country.
+NEWIG was established in 2002 and remains one of the few organizations in Ghana focusing on advancing women’s rights and raising the status of women in the social, political and economic life of the country.
 NEWIG believes that advocacy for women’s rights is not enough and that any effort to change women’s lives should involve practical steps to advance women economically.
 Over the years, NEWIG has trained thousands of women in setting up or developing their businesses.
-NEWIG’s Executive Director, Mawusi Awity, is a Small Business Development Expert with training in Advanced Entrepreneurship from the University of Ghana’s School of Business
+NEWIG’s Executive Director, Mawusi Awity, is a Small Business Development Expert with training in Advanced Entrepreneurship from the University of Ghana’s School of Business.

 Primary Location: Accra

 Stay up-to-date on the latest EMpower news, highlights from our grantee partners, upcoming events, and more.